 Whether you are a prospective biological parent, prospective adoptive parent exploring adoption, or an adoption professional, there are many adoption related terms with which to be familiar.
 We have included below some definitions, as well as some “positive” adoption language.
-It is important to all the members of the adoption circle to reinforce right from the beginning that adoption is a loving choice for biological parents and an acceptable way for adoptive parent to create their family.
+It is important to all the members of the adoption triad to reinforce right from the beginning that adoption is a loving choice for biological parents and an acceptable way for adoptive parent to create their family.
 We recognize and appreciate that language and terminology preferences vary and change over time.

 Adoptee, Adopted Person, or Person who was Adopted – A person who joins a family by adoption.
 Whenever possible, use “person-first” language.